ETTA: Elucidating the Design Space of Text-to-Audio Models: Extended Evaluations

-In this section, we run additional evaluations on the SongDescriber dataset \citep{manco2023thesong}.
-Table \ref{tab:comparison songdescriber} includes the main results compared to baseline models.
+In this section, we present an extended model evaluation including additional out-of-distribution (OOD) benchmark on SongDescriber dataset \citep{manco2023thesong}.
+Table \ref{tab:data comparison audiocaps} and \ref{tab:data comparison musiccaps} show an extended ablation study on the choice of training dataset.
+Table \ref{tab:comparison songdescriber} includes the OOD evaluation results compared to baseline models.
 ETTA achieves the lowest FD$_{\mathrm{O}}$ and FD$_{\mathrm{P}}$ as well as the highest CLAP scores compared to baseline models.
-Table \ref{tab:data comparison songdescriber} compares the AF-AudioSet and AF-Synthetic training sets with no classifier-free guidance.
-Results indicate that ETTA trained with the larger AF-Synthetic leads to significantly better \textit{out-of-distribution} (OOD) generation results than the smaller AF-AudioSet.
-Table \ref{tab:mos songdescriber} includes the human evaluation results.
-With only synthetic captions, ETTA matches the REL of Stable Audio Open, which is trained on numerous music data and captions.
+With only synthetic captions, ETTA matches the REL of Stable Audio Open which is trained on numerous music data and captions.
+Table \ref{tab:data comparison songdescriber} compares the AF-AudioSet and AF-Synthetic training sets on the OOD benchmark.
+Results indicate that ETTA trained with the larger AF-Synthetic leads to significantly better OOD generation results than the smaller AF-AudioSet.